opencontainers/runtime-tools/man/oci-runtime-tool-generate.1.md

 **--linux-mems**=MEMS
   Sets the list of memory nodes in the cpuset (default is to use any available memory node).

+**--linux-mount-label**=MOUNTLABEL
+  Mount Label
+  Depending on your SELinux policy, you would specify a label that looks like
+  this:
+  "system_u:object_r:svirt_sandbox_file_t:s0:c1,c2"

+    Note you would want your ROOTFS directory to be labeled with a context that this process type can use.

+      "system_u:object_r:usr_t:s0" might be a good label for a readonly container, "system_u:system_r:svirt_sandbox_file_t:s0:c1,c2" for a read/write container.

 **--linux-namespace-add**=NSNAME[:PATH]
   Adds or replaces the given linux namespace NSNAME with a namespace entry that